Subdivision and Land Development

 Recording Note: There is a separate fee for recording.
 Please call the Recorder of Deed’s Office at 570-996-2235 for the filing fee amount.
 The recording check must be made out to the “Recorder of Deeds.”

-If you have any questions or concerns, please contact the Wyoming County Office of Community Planning.
+If after reviewing all of the information publicly posted on this website, you still have any questions, please consult with your hired agent, or please contact the Wyoming County Office of Community Planning.